kyletimmermans/shell-color-prompt-tool/README.md

 #### <ins>Will you support other shells?</ins>
 The plan is to potentially support other shells in the future.
 A big refactor would be needed to be able to support other ones.
 Right now Zsh and Bash are the main shells that are supported, but if you put in an issue or even submit a PR, I can work with you to add support for another shell.

 <div>&#8203;</div>

+#### <ins>Why does the program use a Bash shebang instead of Zsh, sh, or another shell?</ins>
+A Bash shebang is used because it covers both Bash and Zsh users.
+Almost everyone that has Zsh, has Bash installed.
+However, not everyone that has Bash, has Zsh installed.
+Therefore, the Bash shebang covers all use cases.
+We can't use the "sh" shebang because that could invoke a shell that's not Bash or Zsh.

+<div>&#8203;</div>